ShareFacebook Twitter AddThis

 'I can't resist pork pies, I eat them secretly so my wife doesn't catch me' author Michael Morpurgo revealed to the Daily Mail.
 And he’s not alone in his passion for the traditional meat pie.
 Last year the Brits spent an astounding £150 million on the evocative 200 year old pastry pie which has started brawls, battled legal recognition, endured soggy sporting events and even had a hat named after it.

 The simple British pork pie has a roughly chopped pork and pork jelly interior sealed inside a crumbly melt in your mouth hot water crust pastry.
 They're normally eaten cold or at room temperature as a satisfying and convenient snack.

-Brits have been chomping on the hand held snack since the early 18th Century where it was originally used as easily portable fodder by labourers working in the fields.
-That is until the green eyed aristocracy developed a taste for meaty treat when the portable pie's recipe was modified and transported from its native Midland's home, Melton Mowbray into London's elite.
+Brits have been chomping on the hand held snack since the early 18th Century when they were enjoyed by labourers working in the fields.
+Once the green eyed aristocracy developed a taste for the meaty treat, Pork Pie's reputation spread.
+The recipe was modified and the the pies were transported beyond their native Midland's home, Melton Mowbray, into London's elite in the capital.

 These days the true Melton Mowbray pork pie recipe and production is legally protected having been allocated PGI status by the European Union.
 The recipe, baking technique and region of production are all tightly controlled to ensure authenticity.

 Where can I get my Hands on a Pork Pie?